5 Year Integrated Msc in

 The liquidity preference approach,

-Introduction to role of commercial banks and the supply of
+Introduction to role of commercial banks and the supply of money, money multipliers,

 Central banks and monetary policy